esbanarango/LiveThrow/README.md

   [1]: https://travis-ci.org/esbanarango/LiveThrow
   [2]: https://api.travis-ci.org/esbanarango/LiveThrow.png?branch=master (Code status)

-Live Throw is the final project for the _Special Topics in Telematics_ course; the idea behind this project is an open-source web app where you can keep track of statistics, real-time updates/scores and community collaboration, all around Ultimate Frisbee games.
+Live Throw is the final project for the _Special Topics in Telematics_ course.
+The idea behind this project is an open-source web app where you can keep track of statistics, real-time updates/scores and community collaboration, all around Ultimate Frisbee games.

 All written in [Node.js](http://nodejs.org/) with the fantastic and beautiful _little language_ [CoffeeScript](http://coffeescript.org/).